 Sabans are a tight-knit group; nothing happens without everyone hearing about it, making crime pretty much a nonissue.
 They welcome newcomers and tend to make travelers feel less like tourists and more like old friends.
 Before you leave Saba's shores, you will have experienced the true beauty and community of Saba, made new friends and, like many others before you, a return visit will be the only thing on your mind.
 To learn more about all the beautiful beaches on the island of Saba, visit here.
-Now view our Saba Island Travel Guide to help plan your next Saba vacation!
+Now view our Saba Island Caribbean Travel Guide to help plan your next Saba Island Caribbean vacation!

 Stone and concrete steps—1,064 of them—rise to a mahogany grove at the summit.
 En route, the steps pass giant elephant ears, ferns, begonias, mangoes, palms, and orchids—six identifiable ecosystems in all.
 Staff at the Trail Shop in Windward side can provide a field guide.
 Have your hotel pack a lunch, wear sturdy shoes, and take a jacket and water.
 The three-hour round-trip is best begun in the early morning.

-Established in 1987 to preserve and manage the island’s marine resources, this marine park encircles the island, dipping down to 200 feet.
+This marine park encircles the island, dipping down to 200 feet.
 It's zoned for diving, swimming, fishing, boating, and anchorage.
 A unique aspect of Saba's diving is the submerged pinnacles at about 70 feet deep.
 Here all forms of sea creatures rendezvous.
 The information center offers talks and slide shows for divers and snorkelers and provides literature on marine life.
 Before you visit, call to see if anyone is around.

 Saba Ocean Adventures